 - A typed one page explanation of the reasons you failed to meet SAP standards (you must also include what has changed and your plan to ensure future academic success)

-- Documentation supporting the extenuating circumstance(s) listed in your appeal letter (for example: if an immediate family member passed away, include an obituary/death certificate; for medical issues, include a doctor's statement; for an employment situation, include a statement from that employer; for an auto accident, include a police report and/or medical documentation; etc. - timeframes on your documentation should support your statement)
+- Documentation supporting the extenuating circumstance(s) listed in your appeal letter (for example: if an immediate family member passed away, include an obituary/death certificate; for medical issues, include a completed SAP Medical Form; for an employment situation, include a statement from that employer; for an auto accident, include a police report and/or medical documentation; etc. - timeframes on your documentation should support your statement)

 - A completed Academic Plan of Action Form (must be signed by a UMBC Academic Advisor)